facebook/react/docs/docs/09-tooling-integration.md

 ### CDN-hosted React

 We provide CDN-hosted versions of React [on our download page](/react/downloads.html).
-These prebuilt files use the UMD module format.
+These pre-built files use the UMD module format.
 Dropping them in with a simple `<script>` tag will inject a `React` global into your environment.
 It should also work out-of-the-box in CommonJS and AMD environments.

 ### Using master